-The futures success of our students is important to us, as a fully inclusive Secondary College.
-‘We want every student, no matter what their background to be able to build a rewarding career.’
+The future success of our students is important to us ‘We want every student, no matter what their background to be able to build a rewarding career.’
 (Dfe- Careers Strategy: making the most of everyone’s skills and talents – December 2017)

 Through our Integrated Careers programme, we seek to give young people the academic and soft workplace skills to get on in life.
 Careers education will seek to challenge the thinking of our students and aim to support students to look beyond their immediate environments to new and exciting possibilities within the changing world of work.

 As a country, we are currently in a period of dramatic change in the workplace where technology; changing work patterns, types of employment and innovation mean we are seeking to prepare our students for jobs which do not yet exist, and for a work landscape very different to the world of work now.

 To do this, we need to develop each student’s individual responsibility for their personal career journey.
 As a College, we will seek to deliver a range of career interventions, experiences and opportunities to engage our students with the world of work and employers.
 We will aim to inspire and illustrate that career success is shaped by individual choices and individual motivation.

 The path to many traditional careers has tended to be through one route and we must now recognize there are multiple career paths which could lead to the same job or role.
 Whether students follow the traditional A Level academic pathway; a vocational route; or look to earn and learn through Apprenticeships students must take ownership of their own futures and ultimately their own success.
 Our integrated careers programme will challenge students to:

 Understand their options and different paths to work, to plan the steps they need to take, and to get from where they are to where they want to go.

 Be inspired about new opportunities they might not have known about (or that might not yet exist),or thought they could not achieve.

 Understand their own knowledge and skills and how they can be used in the workplace.